GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/gravityInducedStressInitialization/Example.rst

 ------------------------------------------------------------------
-Description of the case
+Description of the Case
 ------------------------------------------------------------------

-We model the insitu state of stress of a subsurface reservoir subject to a gravity-only induced stress and hydrostatic insitu pressure condition.
+We model the in-situ state of stress of a subsurface reservoir subject to a gravity-only induced stress and hydrostatic in-situ pressure condition.
 The domain is homogenous, isotropic and isothermal.
-The domain is also subject to roller boundaray conditions on both lateral surfaces and at the base of the model, while the top surface of the model is a free surface.
+The domain is subject to roller boundary conditions on lateral surfaces and at the base of the model, while the top of the model is a free surface.

 .. _problemSketch1InitializationTest:
 .. figure:: sketch_of_problem.png